 - Mexico visa requirements for Indian passport holders

-- Mexico visa requirements for Indian citizens in UK
+- Mexico visa requirements for Indian citizens in the UK

 - Mexico visa requirements for Indian citizens with US visa

-Pretty much every country these days have their own tourism website.
+Pretty much every country these days has its own tourism website.
 They usually have a section dedicated to visa requirements.
-For example, here is the visa section of Colombia Tourism website.
+For example, here is the visa section of the Colombia Tourism website.